8 reasons to go to SónaR FESTIVAL 2023

 Get a glimpse of the future of AI in Barcelona

-As the world reels from the advancement of AI, this June will see Sónar+D 2023 programme explore its impact on the arts and the creative tools of tomorrow
+As the world reels from the advancement of AI, this June will see Sónar Festival’s Sónar+D programme explore its impact on the arts

-Every year, Sónar+D forms a key part of the stamina-pushing Sónar Festival, one of Europe’s biggest and most forward-thinking dance music events.
+Every year, Sónar+D forms a key part of the stamina-pushing Sónar Festival, one of the world’s biggest and most forward-thinking dance music events.
 This summer, the festival will celebrate its 30th anniversary in Barcelona.
 It’s ‘headliner’?
 AI itself.